 How to make a copy of your hairline

-Wigs must fit perfectly to have the most authenticity and comfort possible.
-This is especially important for our high updos or wigs with knotted and glued hairlines.
+A good fit is the very base of a reaclistic and comfortable wig.
+This is especially important for the high updos or wigs with knotted and glued hairlines.

 We recommend a copy of your hairline and head shape by creating a see-through plastic-wrap and clear-tape tracing of your head.
 This tracing will be an accurate copy of your head shape and hairline needed to make a fitting hair piece.